nccoutinho/DashKick_Analytics/README.md

 #### Teams Module

-The `teams` module provides essential functions for retrieving top goal scorers and making predictions for the 2023 season.
+The `teams` module provides essential functions for retrieving top goal scorers and making predictions for the Premier League 2023 season.

 ##### `game_changers()`
    - Pulls the top 20 game changers from the Premier League 2023 season.